By Amy Hunt

-The house was first built during Queen Charlotte’s reign in 1801, and later, Queen Victoria's personal assistant Abdul Karim lived there, in 1897.
+It initially belonged to Queen Charlotte, back in 1801, having been built for just £450!
+Later, Queen Victoria's personal assistant Abdul Karim lived there, in 1897.

 Later, it was occupied by Russian royal the Grand Duchess Xenia Alexandrovna, during the 1920s.

-And now the Queen is said to have gifted the pair a series of paintings from her own personal collection.
-“Meghan and Harry have been told they can choose some art work for Frogmore Cottage,” a Palace insider told Vanity Fair.
+And the Queen is said to have gifted the pair a series of paintings from her own personal collection for the Windsor home.
+“Meghan and Harry [were] told they can choose some art work for Frogmore Cottage,” a Palace insider told Vanity Fair.

-It's reported that Prince Harry and Meghan have drafted in the interior designer of the trendy Soho House, to decorate their new home.
+It's reported that Prince Harry and Meghan drafted in the interior designer of the trendy Soho House, Vicky Charles, to decorate the home.

 Vicky Charles designed many of the private member's clubs around the world, and it's probably no surprise that the pair want her to kit out their new home, as they enjoyed many dates at the London and Toronto venues at the beginning of their relationship.
 Could Frogmore Cottage nod towards Soho House's country idyll, Soho Farmhouse?

 If the Soho House clubs interior is anything to go by, the home might include plenty of plush, luxury furnishings.
 It also looks as though the home may be full of colour and antique items as well - like many of the rooms in the Soho House venues.